lirantal/npm-security-best-practices/README.md

 - hardening against supply chain attacks
 - deterministic and secure dependency resolution
 - security vulnerabilities scanning and package health signals
+- instructions for the `pnpm` and `bun` package managers where applicable

 ---